lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_2_multi_channel.rst

 **Additional Extensions to Remove** = 0.

-The data is all contained in a single file so we can set

-**Multiple Files Per Image Stack** = false;

 This section also automatically finds the Jim_Programs folder by assuming that the Generate_Multi_Channel_Traces file is in the Jim distribution file.
 If you want to move the Generate_Multi_Channel_Traces file to another location, you will need to manually change the JIM variable to the pathname for the Jim_Programs folder.